With the market looking weak, and banks

 but you can use it for yield-to-call by entering your preferred’s

-“years-to-call” in the “yield-to-maturity” entry box.
+“years-to-call” in the “years-to-maturity” entry box.
 When you get

 your answer, interpret “yield to maturity” as “yield to call.”